NomisIV/website/src/blog/2021-10-08-android-sucks.md

 Before this change I was running a slightly sketchy, but very customizable ROM called [HavocOS](https://havoc-os.com).
-It's amazing when it comes to customizability, but it's developed by two indian guys with failing harddrives, and the official support channel was a telegram group.
+It's amazing when it comes to customizability, but it's developed by two Indian guys with failing hard drives, and the official support channel was a telegram group.
 In the end I did settle for [LineageOS](https://lineageos.org), which I already had experience of on my old phone.